artifacthub/hub/docs/repositories.md

 For more information about the structure of the Tekton catalog repository, please see the [Tekton catalog](https://github.com/tektoncd/catalog#catalog-structure) official documentation.

 Most of the metadata Artifact Hub needs is extracted from the task's manifest file.
-However, there is some extra Artifact Hub specific metadata that you can set using some special annotations in the `task manifest` file.
+However, there is some extra Artifact Hub specific metadata that you can set using some special annotations in the `manifest` file.
 For more information, please see the [Artifact Hub Tekton annotations documentation](https://github.com/artifacthub/hub/blob/master/docs/tekton_annotations.md).

 There is an extra metadata file that you can add to your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
 This file must be located at the root of the repository.